Album - The Great American Bar Scene - Zach Bryan

 Captured in a fan-recorded video, the early March showcase of 'The Great American Bar Scene' left much to be desired as many concert-caught videos do.

-However, from the song's live debut, it seems like the acoustic offering begins in the Bryan fashion, gently strummed and softly sang.
-The song builds in the refrain where Bryan lays it all out, peppering his words with strums and lap steel.
+However, from the song's live debut, it seemed like the acoustic offering began in trademark Bryan fashion, gently strummed and softly sang.
+The song built in the refrain where Bryan laid everything out, peppering his words with strums and lap steel.

-From there, matter-of-fact, yet vivid storytelling paint a portrait of dive bar nights during which betting, fighting and boozing are merely means of getting by.
+Under the hum of thunder, the pace livens up, chugging into a locomotive pace as Bryan battles with gamblers and mistakes.
+From there, matter-of-fact, yet vivid storytelling painted a portrait of dive bar nights during which betting, fighting and boozing are merely means of getting by.

 The Meaning: